gofhilman/weather-app/README.md

 ## To Do

-- Gather assets
+- Fix header
-- Style the page
+- Fix main content